How to Choose the Right pH/ORP Sensor for Your Water Quality System

 High-Temperature & High-Pressure pH Sensors

 Processes requiring high performance (oil refining, chemical, pulp and paper, water and wastewater, metals and mining) often operate in high temperatures and pressures that can cause deterioration of the glass membrane, quicker depletion of the reference electrolyte, and increased stress on other sensor components.
-Rosemount designed their PERpH-X pH / ORP sensors to combat these additional stress to the sensors.
+Rosemount designed their PERpH-X pH / ORP sensors to combat this additional stress on the sensors.

 The Rosemount Analytical Model 3300HT / 3300HTVP ph/ORP Sensors work with Insertion or submersion (refillable) mounting configurations and are specially designed to handle these harsh conditions.
 Additionally, the enhanced double-junction reference is chemically resistant and has a larger surface area which allows for a more steady reference signal in dirty or oily applications.